-Cajun Grilled Shrimp and Grits is summer comfort food at its best.
-Marinated grilled shrimp meet creamy cheddar grits and a drizzle of spicy scallion butter.
+A bowl of Grilled Cajun Shrimp and Grits is summer comfort food at its best.
+In this twist on a classic, marinated grilled shrimp top cheesy grits, with a drizzle of spicy scallion-garlic butter.
 (Heat level is totally customizable to your preferences.)
 Grab a fork and dig in!

 Ok, so it was probably the brunch harpist.
 But, the grits really were outstanding!

-In this variation, I marinate shrimp in cajun spices, grill them to a very slight char, and serve them over creamy cheddar grits with a generous drizzle of spiced garlic-scallion butter.
+For summer, I thought it would be fun to make a grilled Cajun shrimp and grits variation.
+I marinate shrimp in garlic and spices, grill them to a very slight char, and serve them over cheesy grits with a generous spoonful of spiced scallion-garlic butter.

-Serve Cajun Grilled Shrimp and Grits with a cold glass of iced tea, your favorite Chardonnay, or a light summer lager.
+I like to serve this Grilled Cajun Shrimp and Grits recipe with a cold glass of iced tea, Chardonnay, or a light summer lager.
 It’s indulgent summer comfort food at its best!

-The heat level of Cajun Grilled Shrimp and Grits is easily customizable by increasing or decreasing the cayenne pepper in both the shrimp marinade and scallion butter.
+Fire up the grill for this variation on Southern Shrimp and Grits!
+The heat level of Cajun Grilled Shrimp is easily customizable by increasing or decreasing the cayenne pepper in both the shrimp marinade and scallion butter.
 We find the listed quantities give the dish a mild kick.
 Feel free to adjust to your preferences!